okearey01/nigeria-economic-trend-analysis/README.md

 This project analyzes Nigeria’s economic performance over 32 years, focusing on inflation, GDP, unemployment, government debt, and sector contributions.

+The goal is to understand how inflation affects economic growth in Nigeria.

 Tools used: Microsoft Excel

-Goal: To understand how inflation affects economic growth in Nigeria.